cooperative-computing-lab/taskvine-report-tool/README.md

 ## README

-This is an interactive visualization tool for [TaskVine](https://ccl.cse.nd.edu/software/taskvine/), allowing users to efficiently organize and visualize the results from log files.
+This is an interactive visualization tool for [TaskVine](https://ccl.cse.nd.edu/software/taskvine/), a task scheduler for large workflows to run effiently on HPC clusters, allowing users to efficiently organize and visualize the results from log files.

 ### Quick Install